Architecture

 • `TGocciaRealmOwnedSlotId` — for plain-TObject helpers like TGocciaSharedPrototype.
 The realm calls Free on the stored object at tear-down, before the pinned-slot release pass, so destructors that need to unpin owned GC objects still see a working GC.

 This replaces a previous threadvar-cache approach where intrinsic prototypes survived engine destruction and contaminated subsequent engines on the same thread, and a JS-level harness (prototypeIsolation.js) that tried to undo mutations from script (and could not reverse non-configurable property additions).
-See Decision Log for the rationale, Core patterns § Realm Ownership & Slot Registration for the registration recipe, and Embedding § Engine Lifecycle & Realm Isolation for embedder-facing implications.
+See ADR 0032 for the rationale, Core patterns § Realm Ownership & Slot Registration for the registration recipe, and Embedding § Engine Lifecycle & Realm Isolation for embedder-facing implications.

 Duplication Boundaries (beneficial vs harmful)#